 “Never hesitate to go far away, beyond all seas, all frontiers, all countries, all beliefs.” ― Amin Maalouf, Leo Africanus

 Marrakech – The Sin City of Morocco (7 nights)

 The train journey and violence against Moroccan women

 I paid 120Dh for the ticket and it took me around 4,5 h to reach Marrakech from Rabat.
 The train was very busy, and I was the only foreigner in the compartment.

-At first, the old ladies bantered along, but after a while I was left only with two young women.
-One of them bore scares from a severe beating on her cheek.
+At first, the old ladies bantered along, but after a while, I was left only with two young women.
+One of them bore scars from a severe beating on her cheek.
 She was visibly ashamed of this.
-I once saw an old lady in Tangier who was scarred and blind on one eye because of the beating.
+I once saw an old lady in Tangier who was scarred and blind in one eye because of the beating.
 Later I’ve learned that violence against women is a serious problem in Morocco.